odoo/documentation/content/applications/general/email_communication/azure_oauth.rst

    Outlook.

 .. note::
-   The :guilabel:`System Parameters` can be accessed by activating :doc:`../../applications/general/developer_mode` in the :menuselection:`Settings --> Technical --> Parameters --> System Parameters` menu.
+   The :guilabel:`System Parameters` can be accessed by activating :ref:`developer-mode` in the :menuselection:`Settings --> Technical --> Parameters --> System Parameters` menu.

 .. seealso::
-   - :doc:`../../applications/general/email_communication/email_domain`
+   - :doc:`/applications/general/email_communication/email_domain`